finos/common-cloud-controls/docs/governance/working-groups/delivery/charter.md

 This group will:

 - Maintain open and transparent communication channels for all WG activities and decisions in regard to outputs/deliverables
+- Define and document standards related to how content is organized in the repository
+- Document standards for how all project artifacts reference eachother, such as control identifiers
+- Create and maintain automation related to acceptance of content proposed to the project repository
 - Maintain a list of all community outputs that need to be released
 - Determine and document project best practices for versioning and releasing content
 - Maintain a version controlled process for releasing content